mihaifieraru/human-pose-refiner/README.md

 ```

-Choose a path where you'd like to clone the code and then set the environment variable `HUMAN_POSE_REFINER` accordingly.
+Choose a path where you'd like to clone the code by setting the environment variable `HUMAN_POSE_REFINER` accordingly.
 ```
 # HUMAN_POSE_REFINER=/path/to/human-pose-refiner
 git clone git@github.com:mihaifieraru/human-pose-refiner.git $HUMAN_POSE_REFINER